imiraoui/ConcertTicketAnalysis/README.md

 We are convinced that this project could have important consequences on the music industry as a whole.
 Beyond revolutionizing the scalping industry, this could become invaluable for artists and concert halls and allow them to price their events much more efficiently.
 As another example, labels and artists could also use this tool to get a better of sense of performers' popularity and the demand for such events.

-**We are still working on this project so pleasefeel free to contact us if you have any comments or questions!**
+**We are still working on this project so please feel free to contact us if you have any comments or questions!**

-### Sources
+## Sources

 - [Ed Sheeran tickets SOLD OUT in under five minutes - *The Independent* (Feb 2017)](https://www.independent.ie/entertainment/ed-sheeran-tickets-sold-out-in-under-five-minutes-35417761.html)